-Where the EIG determines that leave is appropriate, the Convenor or delegate, in consultation with the relevant Executive Dean must prepare a notification to the student, outlining:
+Where the EIG determines that leave is appropriate, the Convenor or delegate, in consultation with the relevant Executive Dean or Authorised Officer must prepare a notification to the student, outlining:

 - i.
-A specified term of absence (reflecting an enrolment period or detailing catch-up provisions [if necessary]). - ii.
-Date agreed for the recommencement of study. - iii.
-Date agreed for confirmation of return from leave. - iv.
-Confirmation of any amendments made by the University to enrolment status, including retrospective withdrawals from any courses, and remission or refund of paid tuition fees - v.
-For international students, notification will be sent to the International Student Centre (for ESOS reporting purposes). - vi.
-For higher degree by research students, notification will be sent to the Adelaide Graduate Centre. - vii.
-Any return to study conditions following the leave.

-b) Conditions for return to study
+A specified term of absence (reflecting an enrolment period or detailing catch-up provisions [if necessary]), with a date agreed for the intended recommencement of study - ii.
+Date agreed for confirmation of return from leave - iii.
+Confirmation of any amendments made by the University to enrolment status, including retrospective withdrawals from any courses, and remission or refund of paid tuition fees - iv.
+For international students, notification will be sent to the International Student Support (for ESOS reporting purposes) - v.
+For higher degree by research students, notification will be sent to the Adelaide Graduate Centre - vi.
+Any return to study conditions following the leave b) Conditions for return to study